 Normal results on initial tests exclude many bleeding disorders.
 The main exceptions are

 Von Willebrand disease is a common entity in which the associated deficiency of factor VIII is frequently insufficient to prolong the PTT.
-Patients who have normal initial test results, along with symptoms or signs of bleeding and a positive family history, should be tested for VWD by measuring plasma von Willebrand factor (VWF) antigen, ristocetin cofactor activity (an indirect test for large VWF multimers), VWF multimer pattern, and factor VIII levels.
+Patients who have normal initial test results, along with symptoms or signs of bleeding and a positive family history, should be tested for von Willebrand disease by measuring plasma von Willebrand factor (VWF) antigen, ristocetin cofactor activity (an indirect test of VWF function), VWF multimer pattern, and factor VIII levels.

-Hereditary hemorrhagic telangiectasia (also called Osler-Weber-Rendu Syndrome) is a hereditary disorder of vascular malformation.
-Patients with this disorder have small red-to-violet telangiectatic lesions on the face, lips, oral and nasal mucosa, and tips of the fingers and toes.
+Hereditary hemorrhagic telangiectasia (also called Osler-Weber-Rendu syndrome) is a hereditary disorder of vascular malformation.
+Patients with this disorder have small red-to-violet lesions on the face, lips, oral and nasal mucosa, and tips of the fingers and toes.
 They may experience recurrent bleeding from the nasal mucosa and gastrointestinal tract and may have other potentially serious consequences of arteriovenous malformations.

 If the smear is normal, patients should be tested for HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and hepatitis C Hepatitis C, Chronic Hepatitis C is a common cause of chronic hepatitis.
 It is often asymptomatic until manifestations of chronic liver disease occur.
 Diagnosis is confirmed by finding positive anti-HCV and positive... read more .
-If these tests are negative and the patient is not pregnant and has not taken a drug known to cause platelet destruction, then immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
+If these tests are negative and the patient is not pregnant and has not taken a medication known to cause platelet destruction, then immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
 Spleen size... read more (ITP) is likely.

-If the CBC and peripheral blood smear demonstrate other cytopenias or abnormal white blood cells, a hematologic abnormality affecting multiple cell types is suspected.
-A bone marrow aspiration and biopsy are then necessary for diagnosis.
+If the CBC and peripheral blood smear demonstrate other cytopenias or immature white blood cells, a hematologic abnormality affecting multiple cell types should be suspected.
+Bone marrow aspiration and biopsy are then necessary for diagnosis.